Ankita-K-K/devTinder-web/README.md

 - logout, profile page
 - get feed and add feed in the store
 - build the user card on feed
+- edit profile feature
+- show toast message
+- see all my connections
+- page to see all conection requests
+- feature to accept/reject connection request
+- send/ignore the users from feed

 routing:
 body: